-Writing to me is the process of taming rebellious stray thoughts only to release them to live in someone else's head.
-I write about Truth; I write about what it is and how to find it.
-I write about objective scientific truth and the many personal truths orbiting around it.
+Writing, to me, is the taming of rebellious stray thoughts only to release them so they can roam in someone else's head.
+I write about Truth.
+I write about what it is and how to find it.
+I write about objective truth and the many personal truths orbiting around it.

 لا مكان للخوف في طفولة الفلسطينيين